joereynolds/Mr-Figs/docs/MrFigs.md

 - Need bomb sprite images
 - Need player sprite images
 - Create a backdrop for the game so that it's not just a horrible white background on smaller levels
+- Maybe have sprites that are taller than 50px but only their bottom 50px is collidable/solid?
+Might make visuals more interesting.

 ###Music & SFX